 According to the ANA, the sphere of influence of in-house agencies goes way beyond the ‘low-hanging fruit’ of marketing collateral and internal videos.
 In-house agencies are being used to handle brand marketing, content, social and digital marketing, programmatic media buying and data management, to name a few.

-Barclaycard in the UK, now “begins all marketing conversations by examining what can be executed in-house, rather than through using external agencies”, its marketing director Alex Naylor told recent Campaign magazine event.
-It’s not alone, with companies such as pay-TV operator Sky, Lego and Spotify, among many others, also setting up or beefing up their internal creative, digital, media or data capabilities.
+Barclaycard in the UK, now “begins all marketing conversations by examining what can be executed in-house, rather than through using external agencies”, according to its marketing director Alex Naylor.
+It’s not alone, with companies such as pay-TV operator Sky, Lego and Spotify, among many others, having also set up or beefed up their internal creative, digital, media or data capabilities.

 So why are marketers taking so much work in-house, and why is now the time to consider it (if you haven’t already done so)?